 - In a medium bowl, whisk together flour, cocoa, salt, and baking powder.

 - In a mixing bowl, mix 1 cup butter and sugar until light and creamy.
 About 2-3 minutes.
 Then mix in the eggs, vanilla, and food coloring until combined.

 - Add the flour mixture until a soft dough forms.

 - Press dough into the bottom of a 9×13 inch pan.
 Bake for about 20 minutes until the edges start to pull away from the sides.
 Insert a toothpick in the center and make sure it comes out clean.

 - To make the cream cheese frosting, beat together the cream cheese and butter.
 Add the powdered sugar and vanilla. mix together until smooth.

 - Frost the cookies after they have completely cooled.

 I topped mine with some white sprinkles to make them festive for winter.
 You can decorate them any way you like.
-I know that everyone will love these.
+I know that everyone will love these red velvet cookie bars.
 They were already requested for me to make them again next year 🙂